The Elevator, A Short Horror Story

 She looked up at the part of the wall where a floor number is painted on, and it said "13."
 The building has never built the 13th floor, nor did the elevator's buttons have them.
 Chills ran down to her spine; her hands retrieved its coldness like it was Winter once more.
 She quickly reached the panel and repeatedly pressed "up."
 The door slowly closed.

 It zoomed and cranked and skipped the next five floors.
-The 18th floor, the sign said on top of the elevator's mini-screen.
+On the 18th floor, the sign said on top of the elevator's mini-screen.
 It opened slowly and the man was out there, standing right in front of her.
 She gasped, but quickly covered her mouth.
 Her eyes darted at the man.
 She couldn't quite see what he, or it, really looks like since the corridors where dark, very dark.
 She reached for the panel and quickly pressed "close."
 The doors slowly closed and the elevator went up.

 It stopped on the 19th floor, only for her to see the same man standing right in front of her.
 She reached the panel and repeatedly pressed.
 Her cold sweats have been running through her face the whole time like she's been into a sauna.